-- All students must take the Accuplacer test and meet reading level standards prior to registering for AH115, or have passed collegelevel courses with a C or better (documentation required.) - Students must demonstrate reading and listening comprehension competencies in the English language as well as the ability to speak English clearly and correctly.
+- All students must take the Accuplacer Test and meet reading level standards prior to registering for AH115, or have passed college-level courses with a C or better (documentation required.) - Students must demonstrate reading and listening comprehension competencies in the English language as well as the ability to speak English clearly and correctly.
 Applicants whose first language is not English must submit official scores for the Test of English as a Foreign Language (TOEFL).
-A minimum score of 62 (internet-based), 173 (computer-based) or 500 (paper-based) is required before taking AH115 - Students must have sufficient speech and language ability to express, comprehend and exchange information and ideas in English verbally and non-verbally, and to interact clearly and logically with patients, family members, physicians, peers, and other medical personnel.
-Those not meeting program standards may be referred to classes to improve their diction and vocabulary skills. - Submit a report of current physical status, including immunization against measles, mumps, rubella, (MMR), varicella, and hepatitis B (at least 2 of the required 3-shot series must be completed); up-to-date tetanus booster; negative TB test within one year or negative chest x-ray with physician's clearance. - Based on the physical exam required for entry into the program, students must - a.
+A minimum score of 62 (internet-based), 173 (computer-based) or 500 (paper-based) is required before taking AH115. - · Students must have sufficient speech and language ability to express, comprehend and exchange information and ideas in English verbally and non-verbally, and to interact clearly and logically with patients, family members, physicians, peers, and other medical personnel.
+Those not meeting program standards may be referred to classes to improve their diction and vocabulary skills. - · Submit a report of current physical status, including immunization against measles, mumps, rubella, (MMR), varicella, and hepatitis B (at least 2 of the required 3-shot series must be completed); up-todate tetanus booster; negative TB test within one year or negative chest x-ray with physician's clearance, varicella vaccine. - · Based on the physical exam required for entry into the program, students must - a.
 Have sufficient hearing to assess patient needs and to understand instructions and identify emergency signals. - b.
 Have sufficient visual acuity to observe patients, and interpret data; visual acuity sufficient to ensure a safe environment, identify color changes, read fine print/writing, and calculate fine calibrations. - c.
-Be able to stand for long periods of time.

-- Criminal background checks are required of all students prior to Internship placement.
+Be able to stand for long periods of time. - Possess & maintain personal health insurance for both AH115 & AH135 (available through the college). - · Possess & maintain professional liability insurance (available through the college) for both AH115 & AH135. - · Criminal background checks are required of all students prior to Internship placement.
 Drug screening may be required upon Internship placement; this is dependent on the clinical setting.
 No students will be exempt from either process.
 National certification boards, internship sites, and employers may restrict candidates who have been involved in civil or criminal legal proceedings. - As skills and knowledge must be current for an internship, if more than one year elapses before a student seeks an internship, AH115 must be repeated.